 - Joy in the Ordinary Facebook group

 Also check out more encouragement for homeschool moms with this interview with Misty Bailey.
+Also, check out this episode with Sabrina (sharing the things she has learned about homeschooling high school): If I Could Talk to My Younger Self.

 PLEASE SUBSCRIBE TO HSHSP VIA COMPUTER